 Flea Treatment in Keller, TX

-Flea egg counts surge with warming soil temperatures.
+Peak flea pressure on pets and indoor populations.
 That makes Flea Treatment in Keller a call worth booking before the season shifts.
 Crews cover Keller and the rest of Tarrant County, and most addresses can be on the schedule the same week.

 Keller coverage runs ZIP codes 76248 and 76262 across Tarrant County, with a population near 45,000 and a low-density build pattern.
 The local profile leans toward fire ant, carpenter ant, subterranean termite, roof rat.
 Tarrant County combines pre-war Fort Worth wood-frame housing with the 1960s–1980s mid-cities slab subdivisions.
 Carpenter ant pressure is highest in Fort Worth proper; termite swarmer activity runs heaviest across the mid-cities slab housing every spring; fire ants own the residential yards.